ATP Tour Betting Guide

 ATP Tour 500 & 250 Series

 The winner of an ATP Tour 500 tournament gets 500 ranking points; likewise, the winner of an ATP Tour 250 tournament gets 250 points.
-Because more points are up for grabs in 500 Series tournaments, they usually feature much higher-ranked players than the 250 ones.
+Because more points are up for grabs in 500 Series tournaments, they usually feature many high-ranked players than the 250 ones.

 There is, however, one aspect in which 250 Series tournaments beat the 500 Series tourneys – their number.
-At the moment, there are 13 tournaments that belong to the 500 Series category, while the number of 250 Series events stands at 40.
+Currently, there are 13 tournaments that belong to the 500 Series category, while the number of 250 Series events stands at 40.

-Because there aren’t many points in the game, ATP Challengers are usually packed with newcomers in the world of professional tennis.
-They are using these tournaments as stepping stones toward more reputable and more profitable tournaments.
+Because there aren’t many points in the tournaments, ATP Challengers are usually packed with newcomers in the world of professional tennis.
+They are using these tournaments as stepping stones toward more reputable and profitable tournaments.

-Despite not being considered elite, these tournaments are fairly popular among tennis bettors, the reason being that the odds are sometimes incredibly high.
-It is because relatively unknown players are competing against each other in Challengers, so there are no clear favorites in these tournaments.
+Despite not being considered elite, these tournaments are fairly popular among tennis bettors, the reason being that the odds are sometimes incredibly competitive.
+It is because relatively unknown players compete against each other in Challengers, so there are no clear favorites in these tournaments.

 ITF Men’s Circuit

-Although these events are not governed by the ATP but by the ITF, the points players get from ITF Men’s Circuit events do count toward their ATP ranking.
+Although these events are governed by the ITF, and not the ATP, the points players get from ITF Men’s Circuit events do count toward their ATP ranking.
 Commonly known as Futures, these tournaments bring between 18 and 325 ranking points to the winner.

-Similarly to Challengers, these tournaments aren’t too popular among tennis afficionados, but they are loved in the world of tennis betting.
+Similarly to Challengers, these tournaments aren’t too popular among tennis aficionados, but they are loved in the world of tennis betting.